martar27/nlp2/README.md

 ## Usage

 1. **Preprocess the data**: Run `data_loader.py` to load and preprocess the SAMSum dataset.
+2. **Build the vocabulary**: Execute `vocabulary.py` to create the vocabulary needed for model training and inference.
+3. **Train the model**: Execute `train.py` to train the model on the preprocessed data.
+4. **Generate summaries**: Use `inference.py` to generate summaries for new dialogues using the trained model.

+For more detailed instructions, refer to the comments within each script.
+1. **Preprocess the data**: Run `data_loader.py` to load and preprocess the SAMSum dataset.
 2. **Train the model**: Execute `train.py` to train the model on the preprocessed data.
 3. **Generate summaries**: Use `inference.py` to generate summaries for new dialogues using the trained model.